Error-331/code_tests/docs/bible/links.md

 Diagnosis First - January 23 (first comes the law - than grace, law - diagnoses of the sin, gospel is the cure);

 Somebody Loves Me - January 24 (God is love, the right direction of faith, what is faith);

+Condemned Already - January 25 (about sin and sinners);